[Date changed–posted 9/24/19 (replaces 12/22/15edition)]

 PURPOSE: The purpose of this Operating Policy/Procedure (OP) is to define guidelines governing the flying of the United States flag, the state flag of Texas, the Texas Tech University flag, and any other special flags

-REVIEW: This OP will be reviewed in September of every fourth year by the Chief of Police with substantive revisions forwarded through the University Counsel to the President.
+REVIEW: This OP will be reviewed in September of every fourth year by the Chief of Police with substantive revisions forwarded through the Chief Compliance and Security Officer to the President.

 1. The United States flag, the state flag of Texas, and the Texas Tech University flag will be displayed at Memorial Circle of the Texas Tech University campus, twenty-four hours daily, seven days a week.
 Each flag will be the type designated as an "all weather" flag made of nylon or polyester material.